21. December 2023

 Original by Tom Petty, 1989 – click here to listen on YouTube.

 Ah, John Mayer – America’s favourite womaniser.
-And to be honest, if I was as exorbitantly talented as Mayer is then I’d be enjoying the resulting amorous attention too.
+And to be honest, if I was as exorbitantly talented as Mayer then I’d be enjoying the resulting amorous attention too.

 Mayer, a guitar virtuoso whose parents once considered sending him to a therapist because he was too obsessed with playing the instrument, made a name for himself in the late 90s in Atlanta and New York.
 With those husky vocals, supreme guitar skills and an ability to flawlessly fuse pop with the blues, the music scene couldn’t help but sit up and take notice of this talented newcomer.